 Blocks Together was started by a group of residents in the West Humboldt Park community working to address crime and safety issues.
 The group responds to the needs of the West Humboldt Park and Garfield Park communities by focusing on Community Health, Prevention, Protection, and Planning/Organizing for the long-term.

-A grassroots group of neighbors, friends, and families who use mutual aid and exchange principles to address, heal and acknowledge community strengths, gifts, and needs.
+Bronzeville-Kenwood Mutual Aid (BKMA) is a grassroots group of neighbors, friends, and families who use mutual aid and exchange principles to address, heal and acknowledge community strengths, gifts, and needs.
 BKMA is based in the Bronzeville and Kenwood neighborhoods of Chicago.

 Brotherhood is designed to address the unique needs and challenges of young men grades 7-12 in the urban context, developing them into men of integrity who will contribute positively to their families, workplaces and communities.
-Brotherhood addresses trauma, relationship skills, responsibility and decision making as it relates to personal life, educational success, and manhood.
+Brotherhood addresses trauma, relationship skills, responsibility and decision-making as it relates to personal life, educational success, and manhood.